Gap Cover Makes Up for Medical Scheme Inadequacies

 And the Government went on to say that existing health insurance policies will be expected to co-operate with the final regulations requirements upon renewal of the health insurance contract.

-Apply for one FREE medical gap cover quote by completing and sending
+Apply for your personal medical gap cover quote by completing and sending

 the form on this page.
 Medical aid members only